skdaivadnya/home-loan-prediction/README.md

      For this classification problem we have used logistic regression to make predictions.

 ### PostgreSQL:
-      This is used to stored the data.
+      This is used to stored the data and retrieve the data from database.

 ### Airflow:
       For scheduling and monitoring the workflows.